rudelm/rudelm.github.io/content/post/2020/09/24/block-ssh-connections-by-origin-of-ip-address/index.md

 title: Block SSH connections by origin of IP address
 url: /2020/09/24/block-ssh-connections-by-origin-of-ip-address/
 ---
+# Introduction
 If you're exposing services to the internet, you'll notice a lot of connection attempts.
-To block those bots and scripts trying to login to your machine, you should use <a href="https://centurio.net/2020/09/22/protect-ssh-services-with-fail2ban/" data-type="post" data-id="3355">fail2ban</a>.
+To block those bots and scripts trying to login to your machine, you should use [fail2ban](/2020/09/22/protect-ssh-services-with-fail2ban).

 However, you can also limit the range of allowed origins of the IP addresses.
 The company MaxMind provides a database of IP addresses and their origin contries.
 You can configure your machine in such a way that only certain country codes are allowed.

+## Install geoip client
 Start by installing the geoip client and database by using this apt command:

 ```